 Microsoft Excel: Writer Feature Type Parameters

-To access feature type parameters, click the gear icon on a feature type in the workspace.
-This opens the Feature Type Parameter Editor.
-Tip To always display the editor in FME Workbench, you can select View > Windows > Parameter Editor.
+To access feature type parameters, click the gear icon Tip To always display the editor in FME Workbench, you can select View > Window Layout > Parameter Editor.

 General All feature types share similar General parameters, which may include Feature Type Name, Reader or Writer information, and Geometry.
 In most Writer Feature Type parameter dialogs, you can also control Dynamic Schema Definitions.
 Some database formats accept Table or Index Qualifier prefixes on the output table feature type. |